Fotowatikha/sc-sn-RNA-seq-Pre-Processing-Pipeline/README.md

 # ***SEMI-REQUIRED***
 # Example:  animal: "Sus scrofa"
-# This will be used for AnnotationHub's query() function to get MT genes for given species.
+# This will be used for AnnotationHub's query() function to get MT genes for given species
-# Animal names must be based on Ensembl format, so for humans it would be "Homo sapiens".
+# Animal names must be based on Ensembl format, so for humans it would be "Homo sapiens"
 # Do NOT make a mistake here, or get ready for some sleepless nights...
 # If you specify a path to the fasta file, the correct name will be picked for you.
 # The path to the faste file can be fille din above in the "fasta_directory" parameter.
 animal: ""

 # ***OPTIONAL***
+# Example1:  use.local.cache.MT: "yes" (leaving it empty equals "no")
+# This option allows you to use previously downloaded MT data of your specie  from the local Conda caches.
+# This is usefull if Annotationhub or Ensembl (Biomart) is down.
+use.local.cache.MT: ""

+# ***OPTIONAL***
-# Example1:  use.raw.only: "yes" (leaving it empty equals "no").
+# Example1:  use.raw.only: "yes" (leaving it empty equals "no")
-# This option allows you to work with the raw count matrix instead of the fitlered one.
+# This option allows you to work with the raw count matrix instead of the fitlered one
 use.raw.only: ""

 # ***NOT RECOMMENDED***